bellons91/personal-tech-notes/Azure CLI/Azure App Service Scripts.md

 ---
-tags: azure, cloud, azure-cli, az-204
+tags:
+  - azure
+  - cloud
+  - azure-cli
+  - az-204
+  - azure-app-services
 ---

-# Azure App Service Scripts

 This page lists some scripts useful for operating with [[Azure App Service]].